danleitch/mern-store/README.md

 Welcome to my store

 To install and run the program.
-Launch VS Code and navigate to the "backend Directory" open up the CLI and type " npm install " then "npm start" Then cd in the fontend open up the CLI and type *"npm install " then "npm start"*
+Launch VS Code and navigate to the "backend Directory" open up the CLI and type *"npm install " then "npm start"* Then cd in the fontend open up the CLI and type *"npm install " then "npm start"*